artalar/reatom/docs/src/content/docs/core.md

 ctx.get(currenciesAtom)[ctx.get(currencyAtom)](ctx, newValue)
 ```

-You could handle each update independently by passing a function to `spy` method.
-It is useful for actions reactions or if you need to handle a few concurrent udpates.
+You could handle each update independently by passing a function to the `spy` method.
+It is useful for action-reaction scenarios or if you need to handle a few concurrent updates.

 ```ts
 export const changeCurrency = action<string>('changeCurrency')